-Union County’s own “Haunted Hayride” caps our seasonal fall events, and this is simply not to be missed.
-Climb aboard our hay wagon for a ride through the Deserted Village of Feltville after dark, where at every turn you will encounter the ghostly presence of former inhabitants and visitors.
+As Halloween nears, climb aboard a hay wagon for a “Haunted Hayride” through the Deserted Village of Feltville after dark, where at every turn you will encounter the ghostly presence of former inhabitants and visitors.
 The ghost of David Felt himself will guide you among the spirits of the past, each of whom portrays an eerie reminder of actual events that took place among the humble wood frame dwellings hidden away deep in the forest.

-The Haunted Hayride takes place during a three day weekend (Friday, Saturday, and Sunday nights) every year around mid-October.
-Like our “regular” hayrides and campfires, the Haunted Hayride sells out quickly, and only advance tickets are accepted during the event.
-Follow us on social media so you can place your order in time.
+Like our “regular” hayrides and campfires, the Haunted Hayride sells out quickly and only advance tickets are accepted during the event.
+Follow us on social media to find out when tickets go on sale.

 |48||Sail your pumpkin|

-As the sun sets, each pumpkin is placed carefully on a float and pushed gently out into the lake, lights blazing, to join hundreds of others in a beautiful display of seasonal cheer.
+As the sun sets, each pumpkin is placed on a float and pushed gently out into the lake, lights blazing, to join hundreds of others in a beautiful display of seasonal cheer.

-The Great Pumpkin Sail includes all the trimmings including live music with a kid-friendly vibe, fun photo ops, hot chocolate and marshmallow roasting, so plan to linger and enjoy while your pumpkin drifts away.
+The Great Pumpkin Sail includes all the trimmings including live music, fun photo ops, hot chocolate and marshmallow roasting.

 Tickets are available only on an advance basis and they go quickly, so keep an eye on our social media to find out when ticket sales begin.